proxyrunner/pr-networks/routing/bgp/cisco-bgp-routing.md

 __All__ BGP implementations must support discretionary well-known attributes.
 However, discretionary well-known attributes do not have to be present in all BGP updates.
 Routers use discretionary well-known attributes only when those functions are required.

-The following are discriptons of these two attributes:
+The following are descriptions of these two attributes:

 * __Local preference__: Local preference is used in the route selection process.
 This attribute is carried within an AS only.
 The router prefers a route with a high local preference value to a route with a low value.